NishantRai567/data-analytics-power-bi-report815/README.md

 ![alt text](image-7.png)

-- Finally, the tooltip of map visual was set to the tooltip page that was just created.
+- Finally, the tooltip of the map visual was set to the tooltip page that was just created.

 ![alt text](image-10.png)